dart-lang/language/accepted/future-releases/spread-collections/implementation-plan.md

 *   Good error messages if a user tries to use `...` outside of a collection literal, explaining where the syntax is allowed.

+### dartfix

+Possibly, expose the quick fix from above.

 ### VM